-Health Science Technology, AAS
+Health Science Technology, Associate of Applied Science

 The Health Science Technology (HST) degree offers flexible course offerings for entry-level health career opportunities.
 Students pursue selected certificates that prepare them for a variety of in-demand healthcare careers.
 Students will receive specialized training in one or more disciplines while completing an Associate of Applied Science degree in Health Science Technology.
 Choose the Medical Assistant or Dental Assistant certificate or transfer credit from another approved healthcare certificate program.